gkalocsai/metatrans/README.md

     }
 means that the source file can be divided into two parts: package_declaration followed by package_body and it has to be translated to "Ready." as the result text.

-More rules can be in a group and S2T tries to apply them by their syntax description from top to bottom.
+More rules can be in a group and MetaTrans tries to apply them by their syntax description from top to bottom.

 ## Usage:

-    java -jar s2t.jar conversionDescriptionFile sourceFile [options]
+    java -jar metatrans.jar conversionDescriptionFile sourceFile [options]

 The conversion rules are in one file.
 Source file content (**hi.txt**):